 SUP materials and manufacturing.

 A quality stand up paddle board will usually be made from the best Dropstitch and PVC available.
-Coupled with this will be good glues and resins used as well as the actual techniques for producing the board which will be high end also.
+Coupled with this will be good adhesive and resins used as well as the actual techniques, such as welding and fusing for producing the board which will be high end also.
 For instance, with Dropstitch itself the more threads there are linking the board’s deck and hull the less bounce or play there’ll be when standing on it.
 A board with better quality Dropstitch and PVC can also be inflated to higher pressure.
 Which also knocks onto rigidity.

 Cheaper iSUPs are usually comprised of less materials as well.
 For instance, rather than double skin boards these lesser quality sleds are just single skin.
 And thinner too.
 Technology has definitely improved during the last few seasons.
 And we’re now seeing super rigid, quality iSUPs with 5″ thickness as opposed to 6″.
 But we’re also still seeing cheap kit that’s made to 4″ thickness.
 With lesser quality materials, this reduced thickness and often narrow board widths any paddler using this equipment is going to have a worse experience (usually).
 We say usually as there are still paddlers that have a great experience even riding cheaper inflatable SUPs.
 So nothing’s set in stone.

 In one instance we’ve heard how a paddler had purchased a cheap SUP that seemed a good deal at first.
 He proceeded to dabble with his first steps but try as he might be just couldn’t get on with SUP.
 The initial plan had been to learn to paddle then head off on trip s with his dog.
 Yet his 10′ x 28″ x 4″ iSUP just didn’t do him any favours.
 The deflection point was pronounced and the overall dimensions meant even flat water paddles were tricky.